-Named after the wood workshop across the river, the Mokkokan or Mokko Cafe is the main building in the courtyard.
+Named after the wood workshop across the river, the Mokkokan or (former) Mokko Cafe (now Koedo Bonappetit) is the main building in the courtyard.
 It is a fun building that is hard to miss with the carp on the side of the building and Styrofoam art displays outside.
-One is a large white rabbit.
+One of the styrofoam is a large white rabbit.
 The other a laughing man in a barrel.
+(Subject to change: the styrofoam art in Kawagoe moves around a lot!)
 The appearance of the exterior alone is enough to get kids excited, but if they’re anything like my kids they will love it even more when they see that they have their own little door to enter, separate to the main door.

 Contrary to the external appearance the interior of the cafe has little in the way of visual entertainment and is more a mid century modern look with its green painted sand plaster walls, wooden paneling and natural floors.
 They have some wooden puzzles showcased in the cafe, they are the work of the wood workshop across the way.
 You can buy them in the restaurant if you inquire in the reception area.

 Located behind Mokko Cafe with its entrance to the left of the main entrance to the cafe is the “Chotto Mukashi Kurashi No Dogu Koya「ちょっと昔くらしの道具小屋 」.
 The literal English translation is quite difficult equating something like a Tool Shed of Life A While Ago, so I pained over a description that was more explanatory.
 The best I could come up with is that it is a showroom of retro goods.
-Basically it is a large room, about the size of a 16 tatami mat room, full of items from the Showa, Taisho and even Edo period.
-There are household items as well as traditional craftsmen items and a great range of toys, including a life size Gundam WB102.
-It is free to enter and peruse.
-A sample of what is on show:

-Mokkokan AccessMokkokan cafe is approximately 60 meters from the new end of Kashiya Yokocho or Penny Candy Alley.
+Mokkokan cafe is approximately 60 meters from the new end of Kashiya Yokocho or Penny Candy Alley.
 That is the end heading away from the tourist district, that was recently rebuilt after a fire burnt down the original buildings.
 If you leave Penny Candy Alley with it to your back and turn left you will come to a bridge.
 Cross over the bridge and take the first left after the bridge, you will see Mokkokan on your right hand side.